University of Bonn

 Visit the Credit Approval Process page for detailed information on the procedure for obtaining KU course equivalency approval for courses you plan to take abroad.
 All courses taken and grades earned while abroad must be posted as KU equivalents on a student’s KU transcript and grades will figure into a student’s KU GPA.
 The relevant KU academic department will make the final decision regarding posting of credit, and their application toward graduation.

-The University of Bonn International Office has been organizing its Junior Year Program for more than 70 years.
+The University of Bonn International Office has hosting students for more than 70 years.
 Students can expect to be supported by a full range of student services.
 This high level of support begins during orientation when students receive assistance with practical matters, enrollment, and all aspects of adjusting to life in Germany.
 It continues during the semester when students can participate in a number of activities organized specifically for visiting students.

 Open to KU students with sophomore status or higher and a 2.8 cumulative GPA who have completed 4 semesters of college-level German or the equivalent by the beginning of the program.
 Students may be accepted with less language on a case by case basis.